photonle/Photon-v2/README.md

 * This readme file is full of incomplete thoughts and information.

 # Major Changes

-...WORK IN PROGRESS...

-# All New Components Platform
-## A History
-The components system in Photon LE, while functional, is actually rather hacky in its implementation.
-From its release in 2014, Photon was only designed for lights that were statically positioned relative to the vehicle.
-There was no way to functionally separate lightbars and other lights from each other.
-Rather, every light visible on the vehicle needed to be defined together, and there was no support for changing the equipment or body groups either.

-While it was always possible to add different lightbar props, the lights themselves were still only parented to the vehicle.
-The props, for all intents and purposes, were strictly decorative, and -- more importantly -- could not be moved without also needing to manually move every light that was meant to align with it.

-As modeling techniques and vehicle features evolved through early 2015, new emergency vehicle addons were being released with body groups for different lightbars and lighting configurations.
-To adapt, Photon added support for different body-grouped lighting equipment in early summer.
-While all lights still needed to be defined in a singular vehicle file, it was made possible for the different sections of lights to be activated or deactivated based on the selected body groups.

-With the growing focus on customization, I realized that Photon needed a way to offer attached props that could be swapped out like body groups.
-But to allow for reuse of lightbars across different vehicles, it needed to also be possible to define light positions and flash patterns for a single lightbar.

-The best solution, my 19-year-old self determined, was to simply write a startup process that translated the light positions of each component and injected the resulting lights into the vehicle's monolithic light table.
-Instead of treating components as the self-contained entities they were meant to represent, their data was simply copied, renamed, and translated into Photon's original vehicle structure with various running indexes to ensure unique naming.

-This procedure was further expanded with the launch of the fully-adjustable equipment configurations that accompanied the release of the Ford Police Interceptor Utility in late 2015.
-Dozens of components (potentially hundreds) were being injected into a central a vehicle file that contained unique specifications for hundreds, if not thousands, of lights.

-The results were functional, but the flexibility was constrained.
-Not only was debugging made more difficult with many potential points of failure, any changes to complex vehicles required each component to be re-translated and re-indexed, a computationally expensive process made slower with each new addition.

-To make matters worse, the position translation code was fundementally flawed and mathematically unsound.
-Certain angles and orientations weren't accounted for correctly, necessitating hacky workarounds for non-normal angle.
-Other orientations were simply impossible to achieve without causing major issues with light alignment and visibility.

-While surface-level improvements were made over the years, this poor underlying architecture has never changed.

-## Today
-To avoid the unfixable mess of Photon LE's components, Photon 2 started back at square one.
-Central to my vision was the concept of independent, reusable, inheritable, flexible and adaptable components.
-Instead of a rigid behavior pipeline that was hard-coded into core application logic, components were assembled using object-oriented blocks of discrete functions.

-In fact, so much effort was put into this new approach that Photon 2 wasn't capable of even rendering a single light until about three months into the project.
-Every step prior to that point was in building the foundation.

 # Simulate Modern Controller Features
 Photon 2 supports the advanced and customizable features provided by real-world emergency lighting and siren controllers, such as SoundOff Signal's BluePrint, Whelen's CORE, Federal Signal's Pathfinder, and Code 3's Matrix.